-Soil testing returns through MSU Extension!
+Soil testing through MSU Extension

-Please do not send samples to the MSU Soil and Plant Nutrient Laboratory (SPNL), which closed on Dec.
+As a reminder, please do not send samples to the MSU Soil and Plant Nutrient Laboratory (SPNL), which closed on Dec.
 31, 2022.
 Samples sent to SPNL will not be processed.

 Which test do I need?

 We offer both home lawn and garden soil tests and commercial soil tests.
 It is important to choose the correct soil test for your application.

 The Home Lawn and Garden Soil Test Mailer is appropriate for all types of home soil samples, including lawns, trees, shrubs, flowers, vegetables and fruits.
 The mailer includes instructions on how to collect a soil sample, a simple form to fill out identifying what you plan to grow (e.g., lawn, vegetables, flowers, shrubs), a bag for the soil sample, and a postage-paid envelope for your convenience.
 You will receive a report with easy-to-interpret instructions for adding recommended fertilizers or other amendments.
 You can receive further assistance through Ask Extension or by calling the MSU Lawn and Garden Hotline (1-888-678-3464), both of which may be accessed through our Gardening in Michigan website.
 The mailer can be purchased in person at MSU Extension offices or online from the MSU Extension bookstore (shop.msu.edu).
 The cost is $26.